-Stinging insects have a stinger that extends from their abdomen they use to paralyze prey and defend themselves.
+Stinging insects have a stinger that extends from their abdomen that they use to paralyze their prey and defend themselves.
 Most stinging insects are social, living and working together in large groups.
-However, there are some species that are solitary, with a single female creating an individual nest to lay eggs.
+However, there are some species that are solitary, with each female creating their own individual nest to lay eggs in.

-Some of the most common types of stinging insects in our region and across the country are bees, wasps, and hornets.
+Some of the most common types of stinging insects in our region and across the U.S. are bees, wasps, and hornets.
 Bees are responsible for pollinating plants, trees, and crops, and play an intricate role in the ecosystem.
-Predatory stinging insects like wasps and hornets help control the numbers of nuisance insects found in our gardens and yards.
+Predatory stinging insects like wasps and hornets also aid in pollination and help control the numbers of nuisance insects found in our gardens and yards.

 Are stinging insects dangerous?

-Stinging insects usually only become a problem for people when they build a nest in a location that puts them close to us.
-When stinging insects build a nest in our yards or on our homes, they create safety risk for your family and pets.
-Stinging insects defend themselves and their nesting sites by delivering painful stings; when these pests nest on our property, the chance of being stung can be quite high.
+Stinging insects usually only become a problem for people when they build a nest in a location that puts them in close contact with us.
+When stinging insects build a nest in our yards or on our homes, they create a safety risk for your family and pets.
+Stinging insects defend themselves and their nests by delivering painful stings; when these pests nest on our properties, the chance of being stung can be quite high.
 While their stings are painful and leave behind raised welts, the more significant concern is the venom they inject.